 If your baggage count (item of sports equipment + the number of other bags to be checked) exceeds the maximum number of items allowed by your fare type, additional checked baggage charges will apply.

 Both airlines mention to package for shipping and to prevent damage, so make sure to use either a padded bag to transport your gear.
 One of my favourite purchases in recent years was the Burton Wheelie Gig Snowboard Bag.
 I’m impressed by the quality.

-It was easier than I thought to snowboard across Canada, and I’ll be adding many more destinations to my shred bucket list this year!
+It was easier than I thought to fly with snow gear across Canada, and I’ll be adding many more destinations to my shred bucket list this year!